Join Us Today!!

 When and where do we meet?

-We have monthly pack meetings that are held at St. Andrew‘s Episcopal Church while Cherry Run Elementary School is under renovation.
+We have monthly pack meetings that are held at St. Andrew‘s Episcopal Church.
 Each individual Den meetings vary.
 Some meet weekly and some meet monthly.
 Please contact us for more information about the outings and meetings.

 What are the dues?
 And what are they used for?

-For the ranks Tiger through AOL, the annual dues are $130.
-The dues are prorated based on the date joined.
 A portion of the dues goes to the NCAC Council which is used for insurance on scouting events, events organized by the NCAC, and other council expenses.
-The rest goes to the pack to cover the costs of a kerchief, slide, and book for each cub; boys life magazine, awards and patches for each cub; camping fees; and expenses for official pack events.
+The rest goes to the pack to cover the costs of a kerchief and slide for each cub; boys life magazine, awards and patches for each cub; camping fees; and expenses for official pack events.

 What does a scout need?